• Skip to primary navigation

 • Salsa

-Step 1: Start by first processing the mushrooms in a food processor.
-Pulse until they look like large grains of sand or rice.
+Add walnuts to the food processor.
+Pulse the walnuts until they resemble large grains of sand or rice.
+Place walnuts to the side for now.

 Serve hot or cold.